Apprenticeships In The Environmental Sector

 Apprenticeships (also known as Apprenticeships and Traineeships) are a combination of training and employment.
 Australian Apprentices can complete a nationally recognised qualification while gaining valuable experience in the workforce.
 An apprenticeship provides a great way to earn an income whilst developing a solid and worthwhile career path for yourself.

 Apprenticeships can be completed in over 70 industries with many occupations having an emphasis on the environment.
-Examples are in the agriculture, landcare, waste management and tourism sectors.
+Examples are in the agriculture, landcare, waste management and tourism sectors. backgrounds and work.

 In addition to the above areas, an environmental focus is also becoming a component in a broad range of occupations, such as the traditional trade areas of plumbing, energy and building.